-This module aims to provide managers with a deep and holistic understanding of international business.
-It moves beyond the analysis of macro-economic trends, market opportunities and industry competitiveness by paying extensive attention to the social, political and cultural differences that businesses need to consider when their activities cross borders.
+This module aims to provide a deep and holistic understanding of international business in today's complex world.
+It moves beyond only macro-economic trends, market opportunities and industry competitiveness by paying extensive attention to the social, political and cultural differences that businesses need to consider when their activities cross borders.
 An appreciation of this broader "institutional" environment is essential for managers in order to craft successful internationalisation strategies.